martynbiz/n4s/README.md

 ## Callback function ##

-As it's quite likely you'll want to assign event handlers to new HTML, this function will be run every time new HTML is loaded.
+As it's quite likely you'll want to assign event handlers to new HTML when the website loads for the first time and when new HTML is loaded by AJAX, this callback function will be run every time new HTML is loaded.
 Anything you want to set in such case should be within this function.